Explore our New Online Casino and game room! Playnow.com

 Chief Michael Starr

-Chief Michael George Starr was first elected as Chief of Star Blanket Cree Nations in 2009 and has held this role for 4 consecutive terms.
+Chief Michael George Starr was first elected as Chief of Star Blanket Cree Nation in 2009 and has held this role for four consecutive terms.
 Prior to being elected Chief, he had been a Councillor for 15 years.

 Passionate about Education, Chief Starr has committed focus to advancing educational opportunities and outcomes for First Nations youth locally, regionally, and nationally.
 Star Blanket Cree Nation is home to the First Nations University of Canada, a post-secondary institution founded by the 74 First Nations located within Saskatchewan.
 Chief Starr sits on several boards, committees and commissions dedicated to strengthening education systems and is a proponent for integrating the importance of honoring the Treaties into curricula.
 Chief Starr also values the role of Sports and Recreation plays in developing well-rounded leaders.